For many small business owners, having a trusted accountant by your side can feel like a great burden has been lifted off your shoulders.

 - You’re experiencing an audit.

 In any of these scenarios, an accountant can be an excellent partner, saving you time and money in the process.
-And hiring an accountant is easier than you may think.
+Plus, hiring an accountant is easier than you may think.

 Don’t feel obligated to stumble through another year of annual tax preparation on your own before thinking about professional help.
 Many accountants can provide you with a catch-up service within the current tax season, time allowing.